Early Origins of the Whatman family

 - Chas.
 Whatman, aged 19, who settled in America from England, in 1893

-- Florence Whatman, aged 20, who emigrated to the United States from Maidstone, in 1899
+- Florence Whatman, aged 20, who immigrated to the United States from Maidstone, in 1899

 Whatman Settlers in United States in the 20th Century